 If you feel that a state marshal has done something improper or unethical in the course of his or her duties, you should contact the State Marshal Commission at (860) 713-5372 to obtain a complaint form.
 You must use the State Marshal Commission’s complaint form.
 Complaints sent without the form will be returned.

-• Please note the following complaint guidelines:
+Please note the following complaint guidelines:

 The State Marshal Commission is only empowered to impose discipline against a marshal if his or her actions are ultimately found, after a hearing, to violate the standards of conduct outlined in State Marshal Commission Regulations § 6-38b-6.
-Disciplinary action may include the following and is imposed after a noticed hearing conducted pursuant to the Uniform Administrative Procedures Act:
+Disciplinary action may include the following and is imposed after a noticed hearing conducted pursuant to the Uniform Administrative Procedures Act.

 Revocation of badge

-- The State Marshal Commission is not empowered to award money damages.
+The State Marshal Commission is not empowered to award money damages.
 If you are seeking monetary damages, you must bring such a claim in civil court.

 The State Marshal Commission cannot enforce criminal law.
 If you believe a state marshal has engaged in criminal activity (i.e. theft, property damage), in addition to filing your complaint with the Commission, you should immediately contact the appropriate law enforcement agency.

-1. Once a Complainant submits his or her complaint to the State Marshal Commission, the Commission office will forward a copy of the same to the state marshal (called the Respondent).
+2. If the complaint states a claim within the Commission’s jurisdiction, the Commission office will forward a copy of the same to the state marshal (called the Respondent).
 The marshal is then required to file a written response to the complaint.

-3. If the Complainant files a supplemental submission, the Respondent will have the opportunity to submit a supplemental response.
+4. If the Complainant files a supplemental submission, the Respondent will have the opportunity to submit a supplemental response.

-6. If the Commission finds probable cause for a hearing, the Complainant and Respondent will receive a copy of the Commission’s probable cause findings and will receive notice of the hearing once it has been scheduled.
+7. If the Commission finds probable cause for a hearing, the Complainant and Respondent will receive a copy of the Commission’s probable cause findings and will receive notice of the hearing once it has been scheduled.

-8. After the hearing, the Oversight Committee will draft a proposed decision, which will be circulated to the Complainant and Respondent prior to being considered by the Commission at one of its monthly meetings.
+9. After the hearing, the Oversight Committee will draft a proposed decision, which will be circulated to the Complainant and Respondent prior to being considered by the Commission at one of its meetings.
 If the Respondent is adversely affected by the decision, he or she is afforded the opportunity to file exceptions and present briefs and oral argument to the Commission.
 Note that, at this juncture, no new facts may be presented to the Commission.